richasardana/richasardana.github.io/outreach/_posts/2022-01-01-molmed-diversity-council.md

 * TOC
 {:toc}

-# Molecular Medicine Diversity Council

-2022: Molecular Medicine Diversity council: Richa chaired the Diversity council to create a document on Inclusivity and commitments that define the values of the department of Molecular Medicine.
+Richa chaired the Diversity council to create a document on Inclusivity and commitments that define the values of the department of Molecular Medicine.